What to expect

 TirzepatideGLP-1 drugs

-Averages from clinical trials at highest approved dose.
+Averages from studies at highest approved dose.
 For a 240 lb person.
 Not everyone achieves these results.

 Want your personal numbers?
 Try the calculator →